 - 1. An employee granted maternity or parental leave may request an extended maternity/parenthood leave of up to three (3) years and such leave shall be granted. - 2.
 Normally, the request shall be in writing and shall be made forty (40) working days prior to the expiration of the maternity or parental leave. - 3.
-In the event that the circumstances on which the leave was based change significantly, an employee may return to duty earlier than contemplated.
-Where possible, the employer shall be notified at least forty (40) working days prior to the intended earlier return.
-An early return will not normally be granted except at the end of June. - 4.
+In the event that the circumstances on which the leave was based change significantly, an employee may return to duty earlier than contemplated upon mutual agreement between the CCTA and the Board.
+Where possible, the employer shall be notified at least forty (40) working days prior to the intended earlier return. - 4.
 A teacher who has requested early return and who wishes to be placed on the Teacher Teaching On Call List will be placed on the list.